ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/controls.md

 The whole VNet:

-  - If a tag named "GR-ExcludeFromCompliance" is found in the VNet, all subnets are ignored.
+  - If a tag named "GR8-ExcludeVNetFromCompliance" is found in the VNet, all subnets are ignored.

 One or more specific subnets: